HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 Web developers working on sites with sensitive data often enable opt-in web security features to protect their applications from [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting), [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery), [clickjacking](https://en.wikipedia.org/wiki/Clickjacking), and other common web bugs.
 These issues can be mitigated by setting a number of standard, broadly supported HTTP response headers, including [`X-Frame-Options`](#x-frame-options), [`X-Content-Type-Options`](#x-content-type-options), and [`Content-Security-Policy`](#content-security-policy).

 In large part due to the complexity of both the security features and web applications, only a minority of websites currently use these defenses, and often enable only those mechanisms which do not require significant refactoring efforts.
 The most common opt-in application security features are `X-Content-Type-Options` (enabled by 17% of pages), `X-Frame-Options` (16%), and the deprecated `X-XSS-Protection` header (15%).
-The most powerful web security mechanism — Content Security Policy — is only enabled by 5% of websites, and only a small subset of them (about 0.1% of all sites) use the safer configurations based on [CSP nonces and hashes](#hashnonce).
+The most powerful web security mechanism—Content Security Policy—is only enabled by 5% of websites, and only a small subset of them (about 0.1% of all sites) use the safer configurations based on [CSP nonces and hashes](#hashnonce).
 The related [`Referrer-Policy`](#referrer-policy), aiming to reduce the amount of information sent to third parties in the `Referer` headers is similarly only used by 3% of websites.

 ### Modern web platform defenses